system76/docs/content/package-manager-ubuntu.md

 ## Sending information to support

-The following commands will send the output of the commands to two different files so that they can be attached to support emails.
+The following commands will save the output to `upgrade.txt` and `sources.txt` so that they can be attached to support emails.

 ```bash
 sudo apt clean | tee -a ~/upgrade.txt